The timetable for the planned, phased reopening of sectors includes the reopening of many settings from 26 April 2021.

 One way of making sure you collect people's details is by displaying a Check In Scotland QR code poster at your venue, and asking anyone who visits to scan this QR code when they arrive.

-If you already have a way of taking the details of people who visit your business or venue, such as your own QR code method, you can carry on using this method instead of switching to a Check In Scotland QR code poster.
+If you already have a way of taking the details of people who visit your business, venue or holiday home, such as your own QR code method or another type of booking system, you can carry on using this method instead of switching to a Check In Scotland QR code poster.
 But, as Check In Scotland is designed to work with Scotland's Test and Protect system, we would encourage you to look at switching, if you can.

 It's free to create your Check In Scotland QR code poster and you can display it on posters at your venue from 18 December.
 It should only take around 5 minutes to fill in your details and create your QR code poster.